 Originating in the Caribbean coastal region of Colombia, champeta is a musical genre that embodies the cultural intermingling that has defined the country’s history.

 The roots of the genre trace back to the African diaspora, specifically the rhythms brought by enslaved Africans to the Colombian coast during colonial times.
 Over the years, these rhythms merged with Caribbean and Latin American influences, resulting in the unique sound that is champeta.

 The genre is characterized by its infectious rhythms and upbeat melodies, often driven by the sound of drums, guitars, and other traditional instruments.
 The lyrics of champeta songs touch on a wide range of topics, from love and everyday life to social and political issues, reflecting the diverse experiences of the people who create and enjoy this music.

-From Marginalized to Mainstream
+From marginalized to mainstream

 Champeta was initially seen as a genre of the marginalized and lower-income communities.

 Its informal origins and the fact that it was often associated with the working class led to its exclusion from mainstream music scenes.
 However, over the years, champeta’s infectious beats and dynamic dance moves captured the attention of a wider audience.
-Today, the genre has not only become a popular genre in Colombia but has also gained international recognition.
+Today, the genre has not only become popular in Colombia but has also gained international recognition.